husarion/static_docs_deprecated/src/core2/manuals/external-modules.md

  * Optical Encoder Motor-25 9V/185RPM
  * Optical Encoder Motor-25 9V/86RPM
 Of course, if you can deal with soldering custom connectors, you will be able to use other motors as well.

+## hBatteryPack ##

+The same which is used in Telepresence robot, ROSbot and CORE2brick kit.
+Full description here: [hBatteryPack](https://husarion.com/core2/manuals/external-modules/#external-modules-hbatterypack "hBatteryPack")

+## Acrylic plates and screws ##

+There are 2 transparent, PMMA plates with holes.
+The hole spacing is 8mm to make them compatible with LEGO® Mindstorms and Makeblock mechanics.

+The bigger board is prepared for assembling with CORE2, using M3x6 standoffs, M3x10 screws to connect standoffs with PMMA board and M3x4 screws to attach CORE2.

+The smaller board is prepared for assembling with hBatteryPack, using M3x6 standoffs, M3x10 screws to connect standoffs with PMMA board and M3x4 screws to attach hBatteryPack.

 ***